AdityaJoshi187-ADITORIUM/Smart-City-Traffic-Optimization-Using-Reinforcement-Learning/README.md

-# Traffic Signal Optimization with Reinforcement Learning
+# 🚦🚦🚦Traffic Signal Optimization with Reinforcement Learning🚥🚥🚥

 This project simulates a traffic signal control system using reinforcement learning to optimize the timing of traffic signals at multiple intersections.
 The goal is to minimize traffic congestion by adjusting the duration of green, yellow, and red signals based on the current traffic conditions.

-## Project Structure
+## Project Structure🛠

 - `TrafficSimulation` class: Defines the traffic simulation environment.
 - `RLAgent` class: Defines the reinforcement learning agent.
 - Training and evaluation functions: Train and evaluate the RL agent on the traffic simulation environment.

-## Simulation Environment Parameters
+## Simulation Environment Parameters🚦

 - **NUM_INTERSECTIONS**: Number of intersections in the simulation (default: 4).
 - **GREEN_DURATION**: Duration of the green signal in seconds (default: 30).